rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_update_jira_issue.md

 - `status` (Map of String) Map must contain two fields, `id` and `name`.
 The status id and display name.
 - `task_type` (String)
 - `title` (String) The issue title.
 - `update_payload` (String) Update payload.
-Can contain liquid markup and need to be valid JSON.
+Can contain liquid markup and need to be valid JSON